The Generalization Ridge: Information Flow in Natural Language Generation: Generalization Ridge: layer-wise mutual information training dynamics

-We introduce a \textit{residual scaling mechanism} with learnable scalar coefficient parameters (Algorithm~\ref{alg:residual}), inspired by prior work on adaptive residual modulation~\cite{liu2019self, menghani2024laurel}.
+We introduce a \textit{residual scaling mechanism} with learnable scalar coefficient parameters, inspired by prior work on adaptive residual modulation~\citep{liu2019self, menghani2024laurel}.
 Transformer architectures inherently employ residual connections to iteratively refine representations.
-To isolate and quantify the contribution of each transformer blocks, we scale these residual connections with layer-specific scaling factors $\beta_{\ell} \in \mathbb{R}_{\ge 0}$, with definition below.
+To isolate and quantify the contribution of each transformer block, we scale these residual connections with layer-specific scaling factors $\beta_{\ell} \in \mathbb{R}_{\ge 0}$, with definition below.
 Each $\beta_\ell$ controls the strength of the residual contribution from layer $\ell$, enabling the model to adaptively emphasize or suppress specific blocks:

-\begin{definition*}[Residual Scaling Coefficient] $\beta_{\ell}$ is a learnable scalar parameter associated with transformer layer $\ell$, which modulates the contribution of that layer’s residual output to the model’s forward pass. \end{definition*}

 We freeze model weights and optimize only the residual scaling coefficient parameters $\beta_{\ell}$, which are initialized to 1.
-These scalars are trained on the (a) in-distribution (ID) split and (b) out-of-distribution (OOD) split.
-Since no other parameters are updated, the learned $\beta_{\ell}$ values serve as a direct diagnostic of the extent to which each layer should be amplified or attenuated to suit the data regime.
+These scalars are trained separately on the (a) in-distribution (ID) split and (b) out-of-distribution (OOD) split.
+Since no other parameters are updated, the learned $\beta_{\ell}$ serve as a direct diagnostic of the extent to which each layer should be amplified or attenuated to suit the data regime, revealing which layers remain stable across regimes and which adapt strongly to distributional shifts.

-As shown in Table~\ref{tab:beta_residual_gpt}, optimizing the residual scaling coefficient parameters on in-distribution results in $\beta_{12} > 1$, indicating that in-distribution performance benefits from amplifying the contribution of the final transformer layers—suggestive of their role in memorizing features specific to the training distribution.
-In contrast, when trained on out-of-distribution (OOD) data, the final layer’s contribution is downweighted ($\beta_{12} < 1$), implying that suppressing memorization-heavy components improves generalization.
-This pattern holds consistently across architectures such as Qwen and LLaMA (Figure~\ref{fig:beta_residual_llama_qwen}) and corresponds to improved OOD performance, as shown in Table~\ref{tab:residual_loss_acc}.
-Together, these findings provide empirical support for the functional specialization of transformer layers: intermediate layers tend to encode generalizable representations, whereas deeper layers increasingly capture memorized signals.